-The minimum supported NVIDIA driver version is 418.56 There is also a Makefile that detects the presence of NVIDIA driver on the current system and installs both the above flavours on Linux with a wrapper script to choose the appropriate one at runtime. ```make && sudo make install``` If for some reason the Makefile incorrectly detects NVIDIA driver installation or in case of a broken installation (e.g. libnvidia-ml.so.1 present but no libnvidia-ml.so) then explicitly skip it using the `base` target: ```make base && sudo make install``` The default installation path is `/usr/local` so `make install` requires root privileges above.
-To install in a custom location use PREFIX like below: ```make && make install PREFIX=$HOME/zenith``` ### Static build The make file provides for building fully static versions on Linux against the musl C library.
+The minimum supported NVIDIA driver version is 418.56 There is also a Makefile that detects the presence of NVIDIA driver on the current system and builds the appropriate flavor on Linux. ```make && sudo make install``` If for some reason the Makefile incorrectly detects NVIDIA driver installation or in case of a broken installation (e.g. libnvidia-ml.so.1 present but no libnvidia-ml.so) then explicitly skip it using the `base` target: ```make base && sudo make install``` The default installation path is `/usr/local` so `make install` requires root privileges above.
+To install in a custom location use PREFIX like below: ```make && make install PREFIX=$HOME/zenith``` There is also an 'all' target in the Makefile that will build both the flavors on Linux, if NVIDIA driver is detected, and 'make install' will then copy a wrapper 'zenith' script that chooses the appropriate binary at runtime. ### Static build The make file provides for building fully static versions on Linux against the musl C library.
 It requires musl-gcc to be installed on the system.
 Install "musl-tools" package on debian/ubuntu derivatives, "musl-gcc" on fedora and equivalent on other distributions from their standard repos.
 Use the target "linux-static" to build it.
 This will create a tarball containing the executable accompanied with file containing sha256 sum.
 NVIDIA drivers normally do not ship with static versions of the libraries, so the static build skips that configuration.
 However, if you somehow get hold of static NVIDIA libraries or are okay for dynamic linking for that executable, then you can explicitly set the BUILD_NVIDIA flag to true: ```make linux-static BUILD_NVIDIA=true``` ### Building with NVIDIA support in a virtual environment If one needs to build with NVIDIA support in a virtual environment, then it requires some more setup since typically the VM software is unable to directly expose NVIDIA GPU.
 Unlike the runtime zenith script, the Makefile has been setup to detect only the presence of required NVIDIA libraries, so it is possible to build with NVIDIA support even when without NVIDIA GPU.
 Install the nvidia driver package as per the distribution recommended way.
 For example in Ubuntu < 18.04 add the NVIDIA PPA (https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa) and install the nvidia-430 package.
 For newer versions install nvidia-driver-440/450 package.
 After that disable the actual use of the driver using "sudo prime-select intel".
 Then while building with Makefile you will need to explicitly add the NVIDIA library path to LD_LIBRARY_PATH.
 For instance on Ubuntu and derivatives, something like:

 export LD_LIBRARY_PATH=/usr/lib/nvidia-430 make && sudo make install